JTarasovic/pause-rs/README.md

 # pause-rs

-This is an experiment to create a tiny pause container following [these instructions](https://github.com/johnthagen/min-sized-rust/blob/fdfd162f63a1e6dbaad4e866dc0d3089f4214a1e/README.md).
+This is an experiment to create a tiny pause binary following [these instructions](https://github.com/johnthagen/min-sized-rust/blob/fdfd162f63a1e6dbaad4e866dc0d3089f4214a1e/README.md).

 // TODO(jdt): add further details about test setup, etc